Validark/Roblox-TS-Libraries/object-composer/README.md

 }
 ```

 A cool feature of TypeScript is that you can define the `this` property to make compile-time checks on the call site.
-For example, if you wanted to define a method that should only work if called on an object with a particular property, you can do that as well.
+For example, if you wanted to define a method that should only work if called on an object with a particular property, you can do so!
 With proper object composition you shouldn't need to do this, but I thought it was cool regardless.

 ```ts
 export {};